department-of-veterans-affairs/va.gov-team/products/identity-personalization/profile/personal-information/personal-information-revision/uat/uat-findings.md

 ### Finding #6
 **All participants were ok with not being able to remove information.
 However, 6/7 said it would be helpful to have the option to do so.**

-_**Next step:** When technically possible, add Remove button to give Veterans more autonomy over selctions, particularly because some participants already had their Gender identity information auto-filled (see Finding _?)[Link to GH issue]_
+_**Next step:** When technically possible, add Remove button to give Veterans more autonomy over selctions, particularly because some participants already had their Gender identity information auto-filled (see Finding?)[Link to GH issue]_

 ### Finding #7
 **Preferred name field: All participants had a positive response to the Preferred name field and found the information to be clear, useful, and the field easy to use.**